Feeding Young Children

 • To speak to a registered dietitian at no cost, call Telehealth Ontario at 1-866-797-0000.

-• To find out if your child is a healthy eater, visit nutritionscreen.ca and complete Nutri-eSTEP for toddlers or preschoolers.
+• To assess your child's eating, visit nutritionscreen.ca and complete Nutri-eSTEP for toddlers or preschoolers.

 Last Updated: